devforfu/blogapp/pages/2018-03-28-generators-pipeline.md

 <blockquote class="tip">
 <strong>Disclamer</strong>: This post is mostly about one specific use case of
-Python generators &mdash; to transform arrays of data passing them from one coroutine to another.
+Python generators --- to transform arrays of data passing them from one coroutine to another.
 For more rigorous introduction into generators and coroutines please check links at the bottom of this page.
 </blockquote>